 Getting a bee sting is considered unpleasant for any individual but some can develop a severe allergic reaction to the sting which is called anaphylaxis.
 Individuals who are allergic to bee stings can suffer symptoms that are severe and life-threatening even from a minor sting.
 With this in mind, it is important that you know how to recognize the symptoms of anaphylaxis so that you can take the appropriate action.

-Even though some allergies can be considered as a plain nuisance, other allergic reactions can be dangerous.
+Even though some allergies can be a plain nuisance, other allergic reactions can be dangerous.
 Anaphylaxis is a reaction of the whole body to an allergen.
 This can be caused by the venom in a bee sting or other insect bites as well as allergies to food, medications and other substances.

 During anaphylaxis, the immune system releases chemicals that will trigger the allergy symptoms all over the body.
 Due to the severity of these symptoms, even a minor bee sting can be life-threatening if immediate first aid care is not provided right away.